A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 This landscape painting by El Greco received a lot of attention and praise from critics from all over the world.

-At the same time, El Greco also painted another view of the city, but that didn’t perform well, which leaves the View Of Toledo painting at the top.
+At the same time, El Greco also painted another view of the city, but that didn’t perform well, which left the View Of Toledo painting at the top.

 Suggested Read: Famous Spanish Artists